 All statements contained herein, other than historical facts, may constitute "forward-looking statements" within the meaning of Section 27A of theSecurities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 These statements may relate to, among other things, future events or our future performance or financial condition.
 In some cases, you can identify forward-looking statements by terminology such as "may," might," "believe," "will," "provided," "anticipate," "future," "could," "growth," "plan," "intend," "expect," "should," "would," "if," "seek," "possible," "potential," "likely" or the negative of such terms or comparable terminology.
-These forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to be materially different from anyfuture results, levels of activity, performance or achievements such factors include, among others:(1) our future operating results as we are a company with a limited operating history; (2) the loss of one or more of our executive officers, in particular,David Gladstone, Terry Lee Brubaker, or George Stelljes, III; (3) the impact of the investments that we make and the ability of these investments to achievetheir objectives; (4) our contractual relationships with third parties; (5) theadequacy of our cash resources and working capital; (6) our ability to obtain future financing, if at all; and (7) those factors listed under the caption"Risk Factors" of the Company's Annual Report on Form 10-K dated March 31, 2006, as filed with the Securities and Exchange Commission on June 14, 2006.
-We caution readers notto place undue reliance on any such forward-looking statements, which are made pursuant to the Private Securities Litigation Reform Act of 1995 and, as such, speak only as of the date made.
-We undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of newinformation, future
+These forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to be materially different from anyfuture results, levels of activity, performance or achievements expressed or implied by such forward-looking statements.
+Such factors include, among others:(1) our future operating results as we are a company with a limited operating history; (2) the loss of one or more of our executive officers, in particular David Gladstone, Terry Lee Brubaker, or George Stelljes III; (3) the impact of the investments that we make and the ability of these investments to achievetheir objectives; (4) our contractual relationships with third parties; (5) theadequacy of our cash resources and working capital; (6) our ability to obtain future financing, if at all; and (7) those factors listed under the caption"Risk Factors" of the Company's Annual Report on Form 10-K dated March 31, 2006, as filed with the Securities and Exchange Commission on June 14, 2006, and in the Company's registration statement on Form N-2 as filed with the Securities and Exchange Commission on October 13, 2006.
+We caution readers not to place undue reliance on any such forward-looking statements, which are made pursuant to the Private Securities Litigation Reform Act o